collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### A Few Notes

 * This talk uses GitHub examples, but similar features and workflows could be found in Bitbucket or other services (which some people prefer)
 * We will focus on command line, not browser or GUI (such as GitHub Desktop).
-Can only make full use of git functionality by using command line.
+Can only make full use of git functionality by using command line. (you need to use the command line to do some of the things we are going to do)
 * The examples I will be using will focus on public, organizational repos and “Shared Repository Model”, because that is where most of the collaboration and code review are done
 * The process is based on GitHub Flow, which is a simple, agile process
 * I will identify best practices any time possible